jdpaquette/roadmap/README.md

   ### Week 2:
   * Days 4 - 9 of 100 Days of Python Code
-  * Section 1 -   Of ZTM Python
+  * Sections 1 - 60 Of ZTM Python

   ### Week 3: